 Application Sections Owner-Occupied Rehabilitation Applicant Self Score

 Score Summary

-1. Leverage 10

-2. Capacity 30
+1. Capacity 30

-3. Need 25
+2. Need 30

-4. Planning 15
+3. Planning 15

-Total 80
+Total 75

-Leveraged Funds

-10-19% match 2

-20-29% match 4

-30-39% match 6

-40-49% match 8

-50+% match 10

-Leverage Subtotal 10

 Capacity and Readiness to Proceed

 Applicant Experience (for applicants that have received CHIP or State CDBG funds for housing activities in the last ten years) Credit provided if the projects demonstrate the following criteria:

-Projects Completed on Budget 9
+Projects Completed on Budget and met Performance Objectives 10

-Met Performance Objectives in Grant Agreement 9

-Capacity to administer new CHIP grants: Grantee has managed CHIP in the past or is a current grant recipient in good standing 2
+Capacity to administer new CHIP grants:

+Grantee has managed CHIP in the past or is a current grant recipient in good standing 10

-Set Aside for Local Government Applicants that have not received a CHIP or State CDBG grant since before 2010- use this space to be considered for the set aside only- Credit provided if the projects demonstrate the following criteria: Provide a detailed narrative and photos of community development
+Set Aside for Local Government Applicants that have not received a CHIP or State CDBG grant since before 2010- use this space to be considered for the set aside only- Credit provided if the projects demonstrate the following criteria:

-efforts that engage the community and provide communitywide improvements for the residents 10
+Provide a detailed narrative and photos of community development efforts that engage the community and provide communitywide improvements for the residents 10

 Partnerships with local organizations for community development 3

 Assistance provided to distressed areas or underserved population 3

-Applicant has not received federal or state assistance in 10 years

-or more for housing 4
+Applicant has not received federal or state assistance in 10 years or more for housing 4

-Grantee Subtotal 20 0
+Capacity Experience Subtotal 20 0

+Grant Administrator Experience (if a grant administrator must be procured to administer the grant)

+Experience managing housing rehabilitation:

+1-2 years 1

+3-5 years 3

+Over 5 years 5

+OR

+Experience managing CHIP:

+1-2 years 6

+3-5 years 8